OpenACC/openacc-best-practices-guide/05-Data-Locality.markdown

 The copy constructor is a special case that is worth looking at on its own.
 The copy constructor will be responsible for allocating space on the device for the class that it is creating, but it will also rely on data that is managed by the class being copied.
-In this example it is assumed that class being copied is also resident on the device.
 Since OpenACC does not currently provide a portable way to copy from one array to another, like a `memcpy` on the host, a loop is used to copy each individual element to from one array to the other.
-An important thing to note is that because the data is being copied in a `parallel loop` it will only be copied on the device.
-If the data is also needed on the host then an `update` direct, which will be discussed in the next section, will be needed.
+Because we know that the `Data` object passed in will also have its members on the device, we use a `present` clause on the `parallel loop` to inform the compiler that no data movement is necessary.

+*NOTE: At time of writing, the OpenACC technical committee is investigating the addition of a device to device memory copy API routine, which will simplify the above copy constructor.*

 Update Directive
 ----------------